How Do You Support Children’s Growth?

 - Family Centered Early Supports and Services: In NH Family Centered Early Supports and Services (FCESS) are delivered by contractual agreements between Bureau of Developmental Services and designated non-profit and specialized service agencies located throughout the state.
 Anyone who is concerned about an infant or toddler’s development, including a parent, may make a referral to FCESS.
 The program is designed for children birth through age three who have a diagnosed, established condition that has a high probability of resulting in delay, are experiencing developmental delays, or are at risk for substantial developmental delays if supports and services are not provided.

 - New Hampshire Family Voices: New Hampshire Family Voices provides free, confidential services to families and professionals caring for children with chronic conditions and/or disabilities.
 We empower and inform families and professionals to feel confident when making choices for children and youth in their care.
+New Hampshire Family Voices has a specific page to help families learn more about early identification, screening, referral, and diagnosis.
+Click here to visit the page.

 The New Hampshire Early Learning Standards are a statewide resource for everyone who loves, cares for, and educates young children.
 The Standards provide essential information to support and enhance children’s development and learning.